 |To be directed to the Medicare’s website, click here.

-If you would like my help with a Medicare issue, please print and complete the Congressional Inquiry Form for Review and then fax or mail it to one of my district offices.
-Please note: If the difficulty you are facing with a federal agency is time sensitive, please call one of my district offices directly for expedited service.
+If you would like my help with a Medicare issue, please print and complete the Congressional Inquiry Form for Review and then fax or mail it to my district office.
+Please note: If the difficulty you are facing with a federal agency is time sensitive, please call my district office directly for expedited service.

 As with any other issue of concern to you, I hope you'll take the time to let me know how you feel about this issue.
 To find the best means to contact me, click here.